denispol/Toutui/README.md

 **⚠️ If you follow all the instructions but installation fails, please open an installation issue.**

 ### Automatic install
 ❗It's quite challenging to create a script that is exhaustive for all distributions and OS.
-If you encounter difficulties, leave an installation issue and install the app [manually](https://github.com/AlbanDAVID/Toutui?tab=readme-ov-file#git)
+If you encounter difficulties, leave an installation issue and install the app [manually](https://github.com/AlbanDAVID/Toutui?tab=readme-ov-file#git).
+❗macOS user: read [this](
 #### **Install**
 ```bash
 git clone https://github.com/AlbanDAVID/Toutui